chaddro/EasyPopulate-4.0/README.txt

     vendor in the form of some other file, then purely using the products_model (or possibly some other field as recoded in Ep4) would be suggested.
     If the data to be imported will be "self generated" then use of the products_id might be more suitable.
 For those that don't yet have a products_model associated, the same feature can be used to apply one to the product.
+    If you want to delete a product, then set the status of the product to the number 9.
+    Understand that this will completely remove the product from the store, not just disable it (status of 0).
+    To change the master_category_id for a product to be the category of the current row set the status to 7.
+    If there is no master_category_id assigned, then the current category on the row will become the master_category_id.
+    If there is already a master_category_id assigned to the product, then the category on the row will become the master_category_id and the product will be removed from the previous category represented by the master_category_id.
+The process is performed by always adding to the database before deleting anything.
+    Using this operation it is therefore possible to now remove the linked product through a sequence.
+    If there were three categories assigned to a product, then assigning the master_category_id to each category that is not the current master_category will delete the product from the other category(ies) and do this until the last entry for that product has the category to be the product's master_category_id.